-- 1.34 The LD maintained active liaison and interflows with other labour administrations through visits and participation in various activities in 2018. - 1.35 For example, a delegation led by the Commissioner for Labour, Carlson Chan Ka Shun, visited the Ministry of Human Resources and Social Security (MoHRSS) of the State Council and met with Vice Minister Tang Tao in Beijing in January under the Reciprocal Visit Programme.
-The delegation also met with senior representatives of the State Administration of Work Safety, the All-China Federation of Trade Unions, the China Enterprise Confederation and the International Labour Organisation Country Office for China and Mongolia to exchange views on labour and work safety issues.
+1.31 A delegation led by the Commissioner for Labour, Mr Carlson Chan Ka-shun, visited the Ministry of Human Resources and Social Security of the State Council and met with Vice Minister You Jun in Beijing in October under the Reciprocal Visit Programme.
+The delegation also met with senior representatives of the National Health Commission, the Ministry of Emergency Management, the All-China Federation of Trade Unions, the China Enterprise Confederation and the International Labour Organisation Country Office for China and Mongolia to exchange views on labour and work safety issues.

-Commissioner for Labour, Carlson Chan Ka Shun (centre), leading a delegation to Beijing under the Reciprocal Visit Programme
+Commissioner for Labour, Mr Carlson Chan Ka-shun (centre), leading a delegation to Beijing under the Reciprocal Visit Programme